An experienced multidisciplinary team.

 Christopher Richardson, DO, FACS

-Dr. Richardson earned his medical degree at New York Institute of Technology.
-He completed his residency training at St. Barnabas hospital and a fellowship in Orthopaedic Hand Surgery at Lincoln Medical & Mental Health Center.
+Dr. Richardson earned his medical degree at the New York College of Osteopathic Medicine.
+He completed his residency training at St. Barnabas Hospital and Regional Trauma Center and a fellowship in Orthopedic Hand Surgery at Lincoln Hospital and Mental Health Center.
 He is board certified in general surgery.
 Dr. Richardson has a special interest and expertise in robotic surgery and hand surgery.

 Dr. Shmigel earned his medical degree at Universitaet Heidelberg.
 He is board certified in general surgery.
 Dr. Shmigel practices Occupational Medicine at Rochester General Hospital, focusing on the prevention and management of injuries and illness in the workplace.